ArjunParajuli/100_Days_of_cloud_tasks/day4_s3_versioning.md

 aws s3api put-bucket-versioning --bucket YOUR-BUCKET-NAME --versioning-configuration Status=Enabled

+<br><br>
-Versioning in AWS is a crucial mechanism for protecting data from accidental deletion or overwriting and for managing the lifecycle of application resources.
+### Versioning in AWS
+It is a crucial mechanism for protecting data from accidental deletion or overwriting and for managing the lifecycle of application resources.
 - S3 versioning allows you to keep multiple variants of an object in the same bucket.
 - When enabled, an overwrite results in a new version rather than a replacement.
 - You are billed for the full size of every version stored.
 If you have a 1GB file and update it 5 times, you are paying for 5GB of storage.